gmc-code/PC-Python/docs/python/python_intro.rst

 -----------------

 #. **Education**
-   Python's simple syntax and readability make it an excellent language for teaching programming and computer science concepts.
+   Python's simple syntax and readability make it an excellent language for learning programming and computer science concepts.

 #. **Automation and Scripting**
    Python is often used to automate repetitive tasks, such as file management, web scraping, and testing.